gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Standard of Good Practice (SOGP)

 A #underline[security policy]:

-- is a set of rules and practices that specify or regulate how a system or organization provides security services to protect sensitive and critical system resources
+- Set of rules and practices that specify or regulate how a system or organization provides security services to protect sensitive and critical system resources

-- it includes associated responsibilities, security principles followed by all relevant individuals
+- Includes associated responsibilities, security principles followed by all relevant individuals

-- it applies to all employees
+- Applies to all employees

-- has many different types (e.g., access control, network security, etc.)
+- Has many different types (e.g., access control, network security, etc.)

 SOGP:

-- is issued by the Information Security Forum (ISF).
+- Issued by the Information Security Forum (ISF).
 The goal of the ISF is the development of best practice methodologies, processes, and solutions

-- is a business-focused comprehensive guide to identifying and managing information security risks
+- A business-focused comprehensive guide to identifying and managing information security risks

-- is based on research projects and input from ISF members as well as analysis of the leading standards on cybersecurity
+- Based on research projects and input from ISF members as well as analysis of the leading standards on cybersecurity

-- is of particular interest to business managers or chief information security officers
+- Is of particular interest to business managers or chief information security officers

-- is made of 17 categories, each with 2 areas and 132 topics in total and each one of these addresses good pratice controls, consistent with ISO/IEC 27000 standards structure
+- Consists of 17 categories, each with 2 areas and 132 topics addressing good practice controls, Consistent with the ISO/IEC 27000 standards structure

-- has 3 main activities:
+- Has 3 main activities:

-  - planning for cybersecurity: developing approaches/requirements/policies
+  - Planning for cybersecurity: developing approaches/requirements/policies

-  - managing the cybersecurity function
+  - Managing the cybersecurity function

-  - security assessment: assuring continuity and improving the suite of cybersec controls
+  - Security assessment: assuring continuity and improving the suite of cybersec controls

 == ISO/IEC 27000

-The ISO and IEC are the main standardization bodies and have developed a growing family of standards in the ISO/IEC 27000 series that deal with ISMS - Information Security Management System.
+ISO and IEC have developed the ISO/IEC 27000 series of standards dealing with Information Security Management Systems (ISMS).

-- Information security management system (ISMS) consists of the policies, procedures, guidelines  with the scope of protecting its information assets
+- #underline[Information security management system] (ISMS) consists of the policies, procedures, guidelines  with the scope of protecting its information assets

 - Systematic approach for establishing, implementing, operating, monitoring, reviewing, maintaining and improving an organization’s information security to achieve business objectives

 - Based upon a risk assessment and the organization’s risk acceptance levels designed to effectively treat and manage risks

 ISO 27000 suite has principles which contribute to the successful implementation of an ISMS:

 - raising awareness

 - assigning responsibilities

 - incorporating security

 - ensuring a comprehensive approach

 - preventing and detecting

 It is composed by 4 categories: